This is how Venice wants to save itself

 Although initially the project was going to cost 3.2 billion Italian Lira in 1989 (around 1.6 billion euros), the reality is that the cost has gradually increased.
 It has not helped that the five decades of the project have been marred by corruption, tax fraud and unlawful financing policies.

 In 2013, before the project began, 4.9 billion euros were made available, however, one year after the budget, it had risen to 5.3 billion euros.
 In November 2019, the project was 94% complete and its cost had exceeded 5.5 billion euros, without taking into account future annual maintenance costs.
+As of 2024, the costs have continued to rise, surpassing 6 billion euros, according to this study.

 Was the MOSE system completed?

-The system is expected to be completed in 2021, although there are serious doubts regarding whether the MOSE system will be capable of tackling future rises in the Adriatic Sea levels (see graph above).
+There are serious doubts regarding whether the MOSE system will be capable of tackling future rises in the Adriatic Sea levels (see graph above).
 As the tides are increasingly frequent and high, these floodgates are expected to function as a permanent wall.

 In addition to the current environmental impact of the construction and maintenance of the system, is the non-evacuation of contaminants from the lagoon, which could become a body of water like the Spanish Mar Menor, one of the most contaminated bodies of water in Europe.
 Various articles in Nature are already warning that these floodgates could destroy the lagoon’s fragile ecosystem.